-This semi-abandoned power station located in Hungary is a true gem among industrial locations and was once Europe’s most advanced power station.
+This semi-abandoned power station located in Hungary, named Kelenfold, is a true gem among industrial locations and was once Europe’s most advanced power station.
 The control room itself has been abandoned for quite some time, but most parts of the location are still in use providing power to a major city nearby.
 Therefor me and my friends were only allowed to visit a fragment of the huge complex.
 Luckily enough this happens to be the most beautiful abandoned control room I have ever seen.

-However, let’s dive into the history of this amazing building.
+Let’s dive into the history of this amazing building.

 The control room is located in a power station that’s over a 100 years old.
 As mentioned above the power station is semi-abandoned as most parts of it are still in use (privately owned).
-On a regular day it supplies the major city nearby with 60% of the heating and hot water and 4% of Hungary’s total energy supply also comes from this power station.
+On a regular day it supplies the major city nearby with 60%of the heating and hot water and 4% of Hungary’s total energy supply also comes from this power station.
 The main gas supply to this power station comes from Russia through Ukraine.
 In case it gets shut off, for whatever reason, the station has a liquid fuel-oil reserve on-site that can last for eight days.

 The most precious feature of the station is the amazing art-deco control room with a huge glass ceiling, which has been shut down around 2005.
 It has been designed by two architects around 1927 by Kálmán Reichl and Virgil Borbíro, and was constructed within 2 years.
 The control room is protected by Hungarian law shielding it from ever being torn down.
 Unfortunately, this also means the control isn’t being touched at all, thus also not being restored.
 The box-building, that looks like a small house, was actually built as a shelter for the workers in case the station would be bombed during WW II.
 That didn’t happen.

 Nowadays the control room, and the other old parts of the station that are no longer in use, are often used in films and music videos.
-The most recent example I remember noticing the control room in is the movie ‘Spy‘,
+The most recent example I remember noticing the control room in is the movie ‘Spy‘, with Melissa McCarthy.

 Visiting this beautiful location was great fun and I tried to capture a few photos outside of the control room in areas that we were allowed to see.